jsmoriss/wp-file-get-contents/readme.txt

 * more = Add more link on non-singular web pages (default is true).
 * body = Keep only the content between &lt;body&gt;&lt;/body&gt; HTML tags (default is true).

-All local file paths are relative to the wp-content/ folder &mdash; you cannot include files outside of the wp-content/ folder.
+**Note that all local file paths are relative to the wp-content/ folder** &mdash; you cannot include files from outside the wp-content/ folder.
 For example, the shortcode attributes `url="file://dir/file.html"` and `file="/dir/file.html"` are both read as wordpress/wp-contents/dir/file.html.
-The `..` folder name is also removed from file paths to prevent backing out of the wp-content/ folder.
+The `..` folder name is also stripped from file paths to prevent backing out of the wp-content/ folder.

 = Shortcode Name =